aws-samples/aws-plugin-for-slurm/README.md

 ec2:TerminateInstances
 ec2:CreateTags
 ec2:DescribeInstances
-iam:PassRole (you can restrict this actions to the ARN of the EC2 role for compute nodes)
+iam:CreateServiceLinkedRole (required if you never used EC2 Fleet in your account) iam:PassRole (you can restrict this actions to the ARN of the EC2 role for compute nodes)
 ```